even4void/aliquote/content/post/a-modular-configuration-for-emacs.md

 auto-save-list elpa           modules        var
 ```

-The `init.el` file is quite simple: it consists in initializing Emacs package manager, define a series of required packages[^1] (if they are not installed, they will be installed when Emacs starts) and some specific directories, and finally launch Emacs daemon in order to ensure that we can connect to the running instance of Emacs through `emacsclient`.
+The `init.el` file is quite simple: it consists in initializing Emacs package manager, define a series of required packages (if they are not installed, they will be installed when Emacs starts) and some specific directories, and finally launch Emacs daemon in order to ensure that we can connect to the running instance of Emacs through `emacsclient`.[^1]

 ```lisp
 ;; Init package manager and set up ELPA repository